MatthewPicchu/TDNN-predis-MM23/README.md

 This includes the following:
 -Matlab Scripts for generating training data
--Python Notebook which includes a keras TDNN model, weight and bias generator and sigmoid LUT generator -System Verilog Files for TDNN - design and tests -Vivado Project file which includes the design and testbench
+*Python Notebook which includes a keras TDNN model, weight and bias generator and sigmoid LUT generator +System Verilog Files for TDNN - design and tests -Vivado Project file which includes the design and testbench